 - Registered Respiratory Therapist (achieving and maintaining the RRT Credential offered by the National Board of Respiratory Care)

 - Current state license to practice Respiratory Therapy

 - Professional experience consisting of at least 2 years of clinical Respiratory Therapy practice

 - Written statement of the applicant’s educational goals and expectations of the program

 - Evidence of knowledge in the field from academic or professional colleagues or supervisors in the form of 2 reference letters

 Documents that applicants must provide for application review include the following:

 - Statement of Purpose: 500 to 1000 words describing the applicant’s educational goals and expectations of the program

 - Two letters of recommendation from individuals with academic or professional knowledge of the applicant’s capabilities

 Overview: The Masters of Science in Respiratory Care curriculum is developed to produce leaders and consultants in Respiratory Care.
-The on-line Masters of Science In Respiratory Care (MSRC) is a 40 credit plan of study over 2 or 3 years that would prepare a baccalaureate level working Respiratory Therapists with the knowledge and competencies necessary to become experts in Respiratory Care leadership, education, research and to achieve advanced clinical credentials.
-Graduates of the on-line MSRC will fill the need for educators, researchers, leaders and advanced clinical practitioners.
+The online Masters of Science in Respiratory Care (MSRC) is a 40 credit plan of study over 2 or 3 years that would prepare baccalaureate level working Respiratory Therapists with the knowledge and competencies necessary to become experts in Respiratory Care leadership, education, research and to achieve advanced clinical credentials.
+Graduates of the online MSRC will fill the need for educators, researchers, leaders and advanced clinical practitioners in the field.